h-shukla/Travel-Logger/README.md

 - [x] Design the login component
 - [x] Make the basic about and contact pages
 - [x] Design the Home component with mock data for now
+- [x] Change the navbar and theme of the app
 - [ ] Design the Communities component
 - [ ] Implement the signup feature
 - [ ] Implement the login feature